supersonnic/aws-iot-challenge/README.md

 4. You can log in to AWS console using the information provided to view the services used and the data being added to the S3 bucket.
 Furthermore, you can view the generated visualizations here: https://us-east-1.quicksight.aws.amazon.com/sn/dashboards/d9eb88de-c134-415a-83b7-27b4c3c0487f

 ***Note: QuickSight is currently showing the data that I published myself.
 This data is from a 22-minute trip.
-If you wish to view the new data that was published by you, first delete the data stored in the databes, then publish the data using the program and 'refresh' the QuickSight dataset to view the current data.
+If you wish to view the new data that was published by you, first delete the data stored in the database, then publish the data using the program (step 3), and 'refresh' the QuickSight dataset to view the current data.
 Alternatively you can upload a manifest with the specific path to the new data.***

 ### For the public: